Skip to main content

 • “The story is top notch.”

-• “Cut scenes were not transposed into VR well, NPC character models flailing in the tutorial level.
-Additionally, I ran into an issue where starting the game refused to go full screen, forcing me to walk over to the PC and hit alt+tab to get the game to read some inputs.
-For example, it says to press 'A' to start the tutorial level with the Meta Quest 3, but it wouldn't read it because the game wasn't the 'focus'.”
+• “Cut scenes were not transposed into VR well; NPC character models flailed in the tutorial level.
+Also, starting the game refused to go full screen, forcing me to alt+tab to get inputs recognized.”

 • “Another Quest game 'ported' to Steam, with poor visuals and glitches in the tutorial.”

-• “No button felt intuitive on the Quest 2, and having to look out for visual clues while wiggling your shotgun to quick-reload is a hard no.”
+• “No button felt intuitive (on a Quest 2), and having to look for visual cues while wiggling your shotgun to quick-reload is a hard no.”

 • graphics